 Not only that, but the first $1,000 of margin balances are absolutely free, meaning you won't pay any interest on smaller margin trades.
 Plus, Robinhood charges a flat margin interest rate on the portion of your balance in excess of $1,000, and it's quite a competitive rate.
-As of February 2020, Robinhood's flat margin rate is just 5%, which is much lower than most competitors.
+Robinhood's margin rate is just 2.5%, which is lower than most competitors.

 It's also worth mentioning that you'll need $2,000 in your account to use margin.
 This is a regulatory requirement that applies to all brokerages, not just to Robinhood.

 The standard (free) Robinhood platform is light on features, and research is one of them.
 In fact, the only research offered on the Robinhood app is available only to its premium Robinhood Gold customers who have access to stock research reports from Morningstar.
 If you want access to stock research from several different firms, Robinhood likely isn't the best choice for you.
 Similarly, if you're looking for extensive cryptocurrency research or resources for beginners, you'll need to look elsewhere.

 This is another negative of Robinhood's "no frills" approach: Customer service is primarily handled through the help page on Robinhood's website, or through its automated chat system.
 You can email customer service, but it's tough to get a quick (and human) response to a question.

 That said, Robinhood has invested heavily in customer support in the past year.
 It has expanded the available service options and now offers live phone support.
 It has also tripled the size of its support team in 2020 and plans to hire more people in 2021.

 In any combination of the below scenarios or for individual needs, Robinhood is a solid pick.